tjhorner/XenLibrary/README.md

 XenLibrary
 ==========

-PHP class that makes XenForo actually simple instead of wanting to kill yourself.
+PHP library that makes XenForo actually simple instead of wanting to kill yourself.